 We are a SunSmart Kindergarten which means that we use a combination of sun protection measures for all outdoor activities when UV levels reach 3 and above (the level that can damage skin and eyes).
-One of these measures is the requirement for children to wear hats when outdoors from 1st September through to the 30th of April so please remember to pack a hat with your child's belongings during that period.
-We ask that you apply sunscreen to your child before the session but we also keep a bottle in the foyer if you forget at home.
+One of these measures is the requirement for children to wear hats when outdoors from 1 September through to 30 April, so please remember to pack a hat with your child's belongings during that period.
+We ask that you please apply sunscreen to your child before the session and we keep a bottle available in the foyer if you forget at home.
 The playground is covered with sun-shades during the warmer months as a further precaution against the harmful rays of the sun.
 In addition to protecting children and staff from the harmful effects of the sun's ultraviolet radiation, we are also committed to ensuring children and staff are provided opportunity for healthy UV exposure to maintain vitamin D levels.
+We recognise the importance of modelling SunSmart behaviours as adults and promote the wearing of hats by both staff and volunteers (including on excursions).

-Sustainability - Caring for our World
+Sustainability - Caring for our World - Proud to be Carbon Neutral

 Our Philosophy reflects our understanding that we all benefit from connection to nature.
-Caring for our world is a key strength of our Program and our work was officially recognised as a finalist in the 2018 Premier's Sustainability Awards.
 Children across all groups participate in our environmental responsibility initiatives.
-This includes gardening, cooking, reading meters, engaging with our worm farms, caring for Tim the turtle, and participating in our aim to become a carbon neutral Kindergarten.
-We provide opportunities for young children to appreciate and understand the natural environment and encourage them to take positive action to develop strategies and skills for a sustainable future.
+This includes gardening, cooking, reading meters, engaging with our worm farms, caring for Tim the turtle, and celebrating our carbon neutrality.
+We provide opportunities for children to appreciate and understand the natural environment and encourage them to take positive action to develop strategies and skills for a sustainable future.
+Caring for our world is a key strength of our Program and has received recognition as winner of the 2019 Cities Power Partnership Award, finalist in the 2018 Premier's Sustainability Awards, and celebration as Australia's first carbon neutral early childhood service.